 - Remove the offending variables.
 If this means that you have to stop running than…..you have to stop running for a period of time or the condition will continue to worsen.

 - We follow a science based approach to rehabilitation following the PRP injection and take advantage of the bodies normal physiological response to connective tissue healing.
-It is absolutely incredible to me how many patients I have seen that already had PRP performed by an ignorant doctor who thought he/she was injecting magical unicorns and rainbows into the patient and told them it was OK to resume athletic activity days after the injection!
+It is absolutely incredible to me how many patients I have seen that already had PRP performed who thought he/she was injecting magical unicorns and rainbows into the patient and told them it was OK to resume athletic activity days after the injection!
 This flies in the face of conventional science and physiology.
 The injection simply restarts stage one of healing the Inflammatory Stage which takes 7-10 days to get through.
 This is followed by the Repair stage which can take up to 6 weeks and ultimately by the Remodeling Stage which can take 6 months to a year for complete resolution.

 4. After the initial inflammatory phase the repair phase begins.
 At this time we begin strengthening the tissue in a synergistic effort to promote stronger connective tissue formation.
 During this time the connective tissue is under repair and great effort must be taken to not over stress the tissue.
 This phase will last up to 6 weeks.